TeresaHehe/Teresa-s-BSE-Portfolio/index.md

 # Interactive Pet Planter
 The interactive pet planter uses sensors to detect water levels in a planter.
-When a plant is watered, the planter will emit a notification once water levels reach a certain capacity.
+When a plant is watered, the planter will emit a sound alert once water levels reach a certain capacity.
 It also has an interactive display that changes as the water level increases.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|